- Passenger News

 - Financing of 24 new build passenger trains and 14 new build locomotive orders

 Cologne, 04.
-November 2019 - Alpha Trains, Continental Europe’s largest lessor of locomotives and trains, refinanced some of its existing bank debt and secured further bank funds with a total volume of over €500m.
+November 2019 - Alpha Trains, Europe’s largest lessor of locomotives and trains, refinanced some of its existing bank debt and secured further bank funds with a total volume of over €500m.
 Along with the bank debt, Alpha Trains raised an additional €200m through a US private placement.
 Fitch reaffirmed the current BBB rating of the Issuer´s senior secured debt before closing this new financing.

 As part of the transaction, Alpha Trains has integrated 13 of its passenger trainsets, which have been manufactured by Stadler and been operating on its respective long-term concessions since 2017 and 2018, into its ring-fenced financing platform.
 The acquisition of these assets was financed through the company´s second US private placement with a green note issuance, which was multiple times oversubscribed.
 In 2016, the company concluded the world´s first US Green Private Placement ever completed by a private leasing company in the rolling stock sector.